 Launched in 2013 by Mike Tomlinson and various famous faces from across the region, the Yorkshire Marathon Festival was born with the aim of giving all abilities the opportunity to take part and achieve something amazing.
 Symbolised by the Y for Yorkshire, the 2013 Yorkshire Marathon was the county's first marathon of it's kind.
 A destination marathon from day one, it was hoped the Yorkshire Marathon would showcase the true beauty of Yorkshire whilst encapsulating the city of York and surrounding Yorkshire landscape and terrain.
 Since 2013 over 90,000 of you have joined us on the start line and over £7.5 MILLION has been raised for a host of worthwhile charities.
-A fundraising vehicle for countless charities across the UK, it's because of participants like you that so many people in need have benefited from your incredible fundraising efforts.
+A fundraising vehicle for countless charities across the UK, it's because of participants like you that so many people in need have benefited

+Whether you join us year on year or this is your first Yorkshire Marathon Festival experience, we can't wait to celebrate this incredible milestone with you in God's Own Country! from your incredible fundraising efforts.
 Stirring a buzz from day one, a number of noticeable faces have joined in on the action over the years including retired international cricket umpire, Dickie Bird OBE, the late BBC broadcaster Harry Gration MBE, ex-footballer's Chris Kamara MBE and Danncy Mills, Leeds United legend Eddie Gray, actress Angela Griffin, Olympic Champion Nicola Adams and Paralympic gold medalist Hannah Cockcroft.

-10 KEY MOMENTS ICHNIVERSARY

-FROM THE LAST 10 YEARS WARATHON
+10 KEY MOMENTS ICANNIVERSARY FROM THE LAST 10 YEARS

+FESTIVAL

 The story so far...

 It was a cool Autumn day on Sunday 20th October, 2013 when over 6,000 participants of all ages and abilities joined us for the very first Yorkshire Marathon.
 Capturing people's imagination from the word go, entries were snapped up within days of the launch, a full 10 months before race day.
 Lining up at the University of York's campus on the Yorkshire Marathon start line, those lucky enough to secure a place were waved off by Yorkshire's own former international cricket umpire Dickie Bird who sounded the horn to get the inaugural race underway.
 Participants from across the region and beyond all came for their own reason, whether it be to raise money for a charity close to their heart, conquer a personal challenge or even cross the line first, but were all set to tackle the very first Yorkshire Marathon.
-Thousands of spectators, all lined the route to ensure the first Yorkshire Marathon was a noisy. vibrant and colourful marathon.
+Thousands of spectators, all lined the route to ensure the first Yorkshire Marathon was a noisy, vibrant and colourful marathon.
 10 years on, nothing has changed!
-Year on year, Yorkshire folk come out in their droves to support our 10 years later it's time to celebrate our very special 10th Anniversary!
+Year on year, Yorkshire folk come out in their droves to support our runners.
+10 years later it's time to celebrate our very special 10th Anniversary!
 But it's also a moment to look back, reflect and celebrate this very special iconic Yorkshire event.
 With an event of such scale and size it's hard to narrow it down, but we've taken a look back through the archive and selected some of the key moments from over the last 10 years.